bbkane/dotfiles/Notes.md

 I can see what I've changed before adding and commit if I use `git diff`

+mplayer is pretty good for playing podcasts.
+Use --ss <time> to start playing at a time.

 ## GIMP Notes
 1. To make it more like an IDE, use Windows->Single Window Mode
 2. Open windows (Colors, Brushes, Layers, etc), and grab the tab. drag it till you see a blue line.
 Then release, and blam, it fits